 - Improve educational outcomes of young people

 - Share best practices across schools and encourage innovative approaches to school breakfast provision.

 At St Aidans :

-• We provide a welcoming, calm environment in all breakfast areas where all pupils were greeted by staff and encouraged to have breakfast
+• We provide a welcoming, calm environment in all breakfast areas where all pupils are greeted by staff and encouraged to have breakfast

-• Provide a free healthy breakfast to identified pupils
+• We provide a free healthy breakfast to identified pupils

-• Very well organised systems in place for providing breakfast in EYFS, Nurture, SEND and Childcare breakfast provisions with adapted delivery models to suit each group
+• We have very well organised systems in place for providing breakfast in EYFS, Nurture, SEND and Childcare breakfast provisions with adapted delivery models to suit each group

 This has lead to a significant positive impact on the most vulnerable pupils who access Nurture Breakfast with reported improvements in concentration, focus, attitude and readiness for learning